guildai/guild.ai/pages/models/keras/index.md

 ->](https://github.com/keras-team/keras/tree/master/examples), many of
 which have been adapted as Guild packages.

-Keras models are supported without modification using Guild AI's [Keras plugin](/docs/plugins/keras).
+Keras models are supported without modification.
 You can specify training epochs, batch size, and model hyper parameters without editing Keras scripts.
 Guild AI also enables TensorFlow event logging for models so you can view training metrics using [TensorBoard](/docs/visual/tensorboard/).

 - [Packages](category:/models/#keras)